-Alzheimer's disease (AD) is a neurodegenerative disease of the brain that is characterized by the progressive formation of insoluble amyloid plaques and fibrillary tangles.
-Plaques are extracellular constructs consisting primarily of aggregated A $\beta$ 42, a peptide fragment formed by the sequential proteolytic processing of $\beta$ -amyloid precursor protein (APP) by two enzymes, $\beta$ - and $\gamma$ -secretase. $\beta$ -Secretase ( $\beta$ -site APP cleaving enzyme or BACE-1), a type I transmembrane aspartyl protease whose identity remained elusive until 1999, is believed to be the key enzyme that commits APP catabolism to the amyloidogenic pathway.
-The amyloid hypothesis for treatment of Alzheimer's disease holds that upregulation of BACE-1 should promote deposition of long $\Delta\beta$ peptides and induce subsequent plaque formation in the brain.
-Methods for monitoring the progress of AD needs to be developed and one new promising concept concerns imaging of the BACE-1 concentration and location in the brain.
+Introduction: Alzheimer's disease (AD) is a neurodegenerative disease of the brain that is characterized by the progressive formation of insoluble amyloid plaques and fibrillary tangles.
+Plaques are extracellular constructs consisting primarily of aggregated A $\beta$ 42, a peptide fragment formed by the sequential proteolytic processing of $\beta$ -amyloid precursor protein (APP) by two enzymes, $\beta$ - and $\gamma$ -secretase. $\beta$ -Secretase ( $\beta$ -site APP cleaving enzyme or BACE-1), a novel type I transmembrane aspartyl protease whose identity remained elusive until 1999, is believed to be the key enzyme that commits APP catabolism to the amyloidogenic pathway.
+The amyloid hypothesis for treatment of Alzheimer's disease holds that upregulation of BACE-1 should promote deposition of long A $\beta$ peptides and induce subsequent plaque formation in the brain.
+Methods for monitoring the progress of Alzheimers disease needs to be developed and one new promising concept concerns imaging of the BACE-1 concentration and location in the brain.
 The principal challenge is the construction of PET tracers that exhibit both high metabolic stability and ability to cross the blood-brain barrier (BBB) with high affinity to BACE-1.

-The aim of this project is to design and synthesize selective and stable non-peptidic $\beta$ -secretase tracers.
-Furthermore, different strategies for C labeling of BACE-1 PET tracers are investigated.
+Aim: To design and synthesize selective and stable non-peptidic $\beta$ -secretase tracers.
+To investigate different strategies for C labeling of BACE-1 PET tracers.

-Molecular modeling, enzyme-inhibitor docking and other computational methods, including molecular dynamic simulations, will guide the design process.
+Method: Molecular modeling, enzyme-inhibitor docking and other computational methods, including molecular dynamic simulations, will guide the design process.
 Stereoselective synthetic strategies that allow for a systematic investigation and replacement of peptidomimetic prosthetic units carrying different bioisosteres will be employed.
+Radiolabeling will be conducted using C monoxide.

-Mats Larhed, Professor Gunnar Antoni, Associate Professor Sergio Estrada, Scientist Patrik Nordeman, PhD student
+Mats Larhed, Professor Gunnar Antoni, Adjunct Professor Sergio Estrada, Scientist Patrik Nordeman, PhD student Sara Bergman, PhD student Luke Odell, Associate Professor Jonas Eriksson, Research Associate

-1. Nordeman P, Estrada S, Odell L, Larhed M, Antoni G

-C-Labeling of a Potent Hydroxyethylamine BACE-1 Inhibitor and Evaluation in vitro and in vivo Nuc Med Biol 41:536-543 2014
+P. Nordeman, S. Estrada, L. Odell, M. Larhed, Gunnar Antoni\: 11C-Labeling of a Potent Hydroxyethylamine BACE-1 Inhibitor and Evaluation in vitro and in vivo.
+Nuc.
+Med.
+Bio.
+41. 536-543.
+2014